 The only significant difference between an accountant and a certified public accountant (CPA) is the completion and maintenance of the official certification.
-However, qualifying and completing the licensing process is much more demanding than the typical entry-level requirements for entering the general profession.
-While students and new professionals may launch their accounting careers without becoming certified, some plan their academic and early work experience with the goal of becoming a CPA as soon as possible.
+However, qualifying for and completing the licensing process is much more demanding than the typical entry-level requirements for entering the general profession.
+Students and new professionals may launch their accounting careers without becoming certified.
+However, some plan their academic and early work experience with the goal of becoming a CPA as soon as possible.

-Much like other professional disciplines, accounting has several types of entry-level career options depending on education and experience.
-Many people start their career with an associate’s or bachelor’s degree in the field, but it’s possible to qualify for some bookkeeping and basic positions without any formal academic training.
+Becoming an AccountantAccounting has several types of entry-level career options, depending on education and experience.
+Many people start their career with an associate’s or bachelor’s degree in the field.
+But it’s possible to qualify for some bookkeeping and basic positions without any formal academic training.
 People who want to test the occupation may be able to get an internship or entry-level position before deciding if they want to pursue a degree and turn accounting into their career.